No Friendlies in Sight

 She had no time to ponder that, though, as rapid splashes alerted her to an incoming pink gorilla, this one's eyes solely on her.
 And it was so fast!
 Her frantic flight brought her back over the bend where the Zombies resumed shooting at her.
 The spiky apes were almost upon their hiding spot, lobbing fireballs.
 Getting an idea, Shantae executed a very risky maneuver, over-sized jaws snapping inches from her side, but she was now on the opposite side of the pink beast from the Zombies...
 It worked like a charm.
 A stray bullet hitting its meaty rump, it took offense and turned around, abandoning its pursuit of her.

 The spiky apes were among the Zombies now, the bushes where they hid erupting with roars of pain, haphazard shooting and sounds of tearing.
-Deciding she didn't want to know, Shantae made a hasty retreat, turning left this time, away from the channel, to hide behind a cliff where terrain was growing high and rocky, with much less plants around, towards a towering crag.
+Deciding she didn't want to know, Shantae made a hasty retreat, turning left this time, away from the channel, to hide behind a cliff where ground was higher and rockier, with much less plants around.

 Have they forgotten about her...?
 A sepulchral hiss made the girl jump whirling around...
 To see an opening in the cliff face, barred by columns whose faces were carved in the shape of rich blue skulls.
 There was a modest sized room beyond it, full of over-sized flying and flaming skulls.
 Shantae balked at that.
 She had seen many a weird cackler during her adventures, some of them with a candle on top of their skull, but these things were a bit too bizarre.
 Horned, too.
 They were just sort of milling around.
 One tried ramming her, its toothy maw opened wide, its eye sockets glowing like hot coals, only to bump into the columns barring the exit, spaced too close for the large thing to fit.
 It looked pretty dumb to her.